danielabar/meblog/src/markdown/dockerize-rails-app-for-dev-debug-and-testing.md

 ## Conclusion

 Phew, that was a lot of work, but well worth it to have a complete development workflow in Docker.
 This took me several weeks of work to figure out all the details but hopefully will save you some time if you're looking to Dockerize your Rails setup.

+## Related Content

+The following includes Amazon affiliate links:

+If you're looking for a deeper understanding of Docker, try Nigel Poulton's [Docker Deep Dive](https://amzn.to/3g7LaGt) book.

+Looking to level up on Rails 6?
+You might like this book: [Agile Web Development with Rails 6](https://amzn.to/3wS8GNA).

+Working on a large legacy code base?
+This book [Working Effectively with Legacy Code](https://amzn.to/3accwHF) is a must read.